Create a marketplace in 10 practical steps

 To get those numbers up, it’s time to build a growth engine for your marketplace.
 Choose the strategies that work best for you.
 You have a huge number of options from marketplace SEO to viral marketing, from direct sales to hyperlocal offline marketing.
 See if you can start noticing and leveraging network effects.

 From a product perspective, a manual MVP likely won’t cut it at this stage.
-You’ll need to invest some time and money in product development.
+You’ll need to invest some time and money in developing your marketplace platform further.

 But if your marketplace is powered by Sharetribe, adding custom-coded elements on top of the no-code builder is very easy.
 If you used more general tools, this is a stage where you’ll need to invest in re-building your platform.